thinkbui/umn-edx-express-note-taker/README.md

 To clear the right side fields of an existing note content or to simply clear those fields of anything entered, click the '+' icon above will reset the field.

+To delete a note, click on the red trash can icon next to its title on the left.

 ## NOTES
 This was intended as a study of how front-end JS and NodeJS/ExpressJS interact, so only a crude database was used.
 Since the only one "table" as such is needed for this app, the data is stored as an array of objects/hashmaps in a JSON file.
 This app isn't intended to be used by a large number of users making multiple simultaneous changes.